Rouche/k8s-devops-udemy/README.md

 ### apply and updating deployment with apply

-Using kubectl apply to create the resource is not a workaround.
+Using `PS> kubectl apply` to create the resource is not a workaround.
 It is intended usage. http://kubernetes.io/docs/user-guide/kubectl/kubectl_apply/

 Using create instead, without --save-config, is incorrect usage.
 I recommend sending the bug report / feature request to helm.